lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 tags:
 ---

 Thailand's second city and its undisputed cultural capital.
 Take a gander at the endless temples and scenic mountains and it's no wonder why Chiang Mai draws millions of visitors a year.
-Once you taste your first kao soi or sai-ua sausage, you'll also start to understand why many never leave.
+Once you taste your first kao soi or discover your first hidden-gem cafe, you'll also start to understand why many never leave.

 But why is it that digital nomads are so obsessed with Chiang Mai?
 While its ranking wobbles up and down seasonally, you'll almost always [find Chiang Mai topping the charts on the like of Nomad List](https://nomadlist.com/best-cities-for-digital-nomads){: target="_blank"}, and anyone who's been "nomadding" it up for a while is sure to have the city on their radar.

 There are scores of blog posts and videos on the topic, so to make this worth publishing, we're gonna help add some context.
-We've got your classic checklist for essntial reading, but we'll also give you the why of it.
+We've got your classic checklist for essential reading, but we'll also give you the why of it.

 Any nincompoop can show up and get a good sense of the why for themselves (or hire someone on Upwork to research and regurgitate their own version of course), but with our history here, we hope to add a little more nuance.
 How did these things come about, how have they changed over time, and how unique are these factors really?

-So without further ado, here are the ten reasons why Chiang Mai is such a beloved digital nomad hotspot.
+So without further ado, here are the twelve reasons why Chiang Mai is such a beloved digital nomad hotspot.

 ## 1\.
 Well-Developed Travel Insfrastructure